lightning/bolts/07-routing-gossip.md

         for its peers.

 An endpoint node:
-  - SHOULD flush outgoing announcements once every 60 seconds, independently of the arrival times of announcements.
+  - SHOULD flush outgoing gossip messages once every 60 seconds, independently of the arrival times of the messages.
     - Note: this results in staggered announcements that are unique (not duplicated).
   - MAY re-announce its channels regularly.